daftracing/VBFlasher/README.md

 $ pip3 install can pyserial crccheck
 ```

+## Code reuse
+It can be used as a module to provide ISOTP implementation and UDS functionalities including SecurityAccess

 ## Example usage
 #### Update ABS module on a Ford Focus RS mk3
 ```